Visualping raises $6M to make its website change monitoring service smarter – TechCrunch

 Visualping, a service that can help you monitor websites for changes like price drops or other updates, announced that it has raised a $6 million extension to the $2 million seed round it announced earlier this year.
-The round was led by Seattle-based FUSE Ventures, a relatively new firm with investors who spun out of Ignition Partners last year.
+The round was led by Seattle-based FUSE, a relatively new firm with investors who spun out of Ignition Partners last year.
 Prior investors Mistral Venture Partners and N49P also participated.

 The Vancouver-based company is part of the current Google for Startups Accelerator class in Canada.
 This program focuses on services that leverage AI and machine learning, and, while website monitoring may not seem like an obvious area where machine learning can add a lot of value, if you’ve ever used one of these services, you know that they can often unleash a plethora of false alerts.
 For the most part, after all, these tools simply look for something in a website’s underlying code to change and then trigger an alert based on that (and maybe some other parameters you’ve set).